+Many metal roof problems are due to moisture.
 Moisture can infiltrate the underside of metal roofs through condensation and strong rain events.
 Condensation in a roof causes mold, which is unhealthy and damages the integrity of the building.
 In cold climates, condensation in the roof may freeze into sheets, which can also damage the roof.
 Therefore, it is important that the metal roof underlayment allows moisture that infiltrates the underside of the metal roof to dry out.

 The first goal of roofing underlayment is to keep the roof deck dry before installation of the metal roofing material.
 Underlayment must also act as a secondary weather barrier in case the roof fails.
 Traditionally, metal roofs have used standard 30-pound felt paper underlayment.
 However, contractors now recognize the benefits of synthetic underlayment for metal roofing, particularly when it comes to its tolerance to heat and ultraviolet (UV) radiation.

 The temperature under a metal roof can get very high.
 When 30-pound asphalt felt is exposed to excessive heat, it will dry out quickly.
 In addition, it is susceptible to failure because UV radiation deteriorates the asphalt felt.

 Synthetic underlayment, like Barricade® UDL Select, is better suited for metal roofing than asphalt felt because it provides up to 30 degrees cooler surface than black underlayments.
 It also has excellent UV protection (up to six months) and offers a 30-year limited warranty.